LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     Parameters for the flux limit to dpa0 - pressure driven neutral diffusion.
-    Alpha is a multiplier to the classical flux limit value. γ is the exponent used in the flux-limiting formula.
+    Alpha is a multiplier to the classical flux limit value.
+    :math:`\gamma` is the exponent used in the flux-limiting formula.
 If alpha.eq.0, no flux limit is applied.

 .. index::
    single: b2tlc0_*; b2tlc0_alpha